veceravojtech/gpwebpay/README.md

         $cardPayRequestValues = CardPayRequestValues::createFromArray($_POST, $currencyCodes);
         $cardPayRequest = new CardPayRequest($cardPayRequestValues, $settings, $digestSigner);
     } catch (GpWebPayException $exception) {
+        /* show an apology to the customer
-        // we are sorry, our payment gateway is temporarily unavailable (log it, solve it) exit();
+         * like "we are sorry, our payment gateway is temporarily unavailable" and log it, solve it */ exit();
     }